xmtp/xmtp-dot-org/blog/xmtp-is-delivering-secure-direct-messages-with-the-lens-api.md

 date: 2022-11-03T06:00

 ---
+#### Lens Protocol has adopted XMTP to provide a secure and private direct messaging layer for the entire Lens ecosystem.

 ![](/blog/media/2022-12-21-blog-lensannounce.png)

 Today XMTP reaches a big milestone in our journey to build protocol for secure web3 messaging: